-- relevant internal approvals and permits will be obtained before commencement of surface disturbance in the construction stage (e.g. GDPs [Section 4.2.1]); - the extent of disturbance (including trafficable areas) will be minimised and identified using appropriate pegging, barriers or signage; - appropriate erosion and sediment controls will be approved and established prior to land disturbance and will remain in place until exposed areas are stabilised; - clean water runoff from undisturbed catchments will be diverted around the disturbance areas via diversion drains and banks to discharge into natural watercourses, where practical; - runoff from disturbed areas will be diverted into sediment dams; - drains, diversion banks and channels will be stabilised and scour protection will be provided as necessary; - temporary erosion and sediment control measures will be used on-site and may include silt fences, hay bales, jute mesh, check dams, cross banks, contour banks, armouring and straw mulching; and - topsoil will be stockpiled for reuse and all stockpiles will be managed as described in Section 7.4.
+- relevant internal approvals and permits will be obtained before commencement of surface disturbance (e.g. GDPs [Section 4.2.1]); - the extent of disturbance (including trafficable areas) will be minimised and identified using appropriate pegging, barriers or signage; - appropriate erosion and sediment controls will be approved and established prior to land disturbance and will remain in place until exposed areas are stabilised; - clean water runoff from undisturbed catchments will be diverted around the disturbance areas via diversion drains and banks to discharge into natural watercourses, where practical; - runoff from disturbed areas will be diverted into sediment dams; - drains, diversion banks and channels will be stabilised and scour protection will be provided as necessary;

+- temporary erosion and sediment control measures will be used on-site and may include silt fences, hay bales, jute mesh, check dams, cross banks, contour banks, armouring and straw mulching; - pre-strip areas will receive weed control spraying prior to disturbance, where practical; and - topsoil will be stockpiled for reuse and all stockpiles will be managed as described in Section 7.4.